 The Police Department is committed to having a highly trained police force and accomplishes this through several strategies.
 First, the Police Department utilizes personnel to serve as in-house instructors after having successfully completed instructor courses.
 Instructors have been selected to teach a variety of core topics required by state mandate or which are essential to basic police functions.
-The Police Department currently retains instructors certified in firearms, control devices, Taser, emergency vehicle operation, use of force, and various other topics.
+The Police Department currently retains instructors certified in firearms instruction, control devices, Taser, emergency vehicle operation, use of force, and various other topics.
+In 2019 the Police Department had 2 personnel certified in Active Threat Response Instruction.

 Command Staff also regularly conduct “roll call training”, shorter training segments conducted on-duty on a variety of topics where videos, handouts, discussion, demonstration, and debriefing are all used to instruct personnel on a consistent basis.
 The Department also subscribes to the Police Law Institute, an on-line training service which provides monthly training for police personnel on legal and procedural updates.
 This training fulfills the requirements of state mandated training.
 All sworn personnel are required to complete this monthly training.

-Select personnel attend a variety of training conferences relevant to their special assignments or position, both in and out of state.
-Additionally, newly promoted Sergeants attend a 1-week first line supervisor training course and in-house training program, and newly promoted Commanders attend a multi-week law enforcement leadership executive training program.
-The Police Department also holds a yearly Command Staff Leadership Workshop separately for Commanders and Sergeants, where advanced leadership topics are address.
+Select personnel attend a variety of training conferences relevant to their special assignments or position, both in- and out-of-state.
+Additionally, newly promoted Sergeants attend a 1-week first line supervisor training course and in-house training program, and newly promoted Commanders attend a 10-week law enforcement executive leadership training program.
+The Police Department also holds a yearly Command Staff Leadership Workshop separately for Commanders and Sergeants where advanced leadership topics are address.

 Personnel also receive advanced training through outside Mobile Training Units (MTU) such as the North East Multi-Regional Training Group and the Tri-River Training Group.
-In 2017, police personnel received over 1,800 hours of training through MTU’s.
+In 2019, police personnel received almost 2,200 hours of training through MTU’s.
 The following is a representation of training hours through MTU’s by general topic:

 The Police Department continues to seek ways to implement and improve training, and adds curriculum as deemed necessary and as resources allow.